|

 state.
 All of the scientific

-disciplines had pre-paradigm stages, some extending back into
+disciplines had pre-paradigm stages, some extending back into pre-history.
+These stages are a necessary part of the

-necessary part of the development of a paradigm.
-Competing schools exist until a problem is
+development of a paradigm.
+Competing

-sufficiently well defined that it becomes the dominant shared view of the
+the dominant shared view of the participants.

-moment the best illustration of a pre-paradigm stage is probably strategy
+In business at the moment the best illustration of a pre-paradigm

-where, currently, there are some 10 different schools of thought (2).
-Schools arise because; “In
+schools of thought (2).
+Schools arise because;

-the absence of a paradigm or some candidate for paradigm, all of the facts
+“In the absence of a paradigm or some

-to seem equally relevant (1).”
+development of a given science are likely to seem equally relevant (1).”
 In business applications the pre-paradigm schools

 that exist today within strategy, and perhaps also sales and marketing, are